microsoft/sqlworkshops/SQLServerMLServices/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/Microsoft/sqlworkshops/blob/master/graphics/owl.png?raw=true"> <h2>Before Taking this Workshop</h2>

 You'll need a local system that you are able to install software on.
-The workshop demonstrations use Microsoft Windows as an operating system and all examples use Windows for the workshop.
+The workshop exercises use Microsoft Windows as an operating system and all examples use Windows for the workshop.
 Optionally, you can use a Microsoft Azure Virtual Machine (VM) to install the software on and work with the solution.
+If you plan to simply audit the course, the files have the results of the exercises already completed for you.

 This workshop expects that you understand Relational Database systems (RDBMS) and the basics of working with data and datatypes.

-If you are new to these, here are a few references you can complete prior to class:
+If you are new to any of these topics, here are a few references you can complete prior to class:

 -  [The Microsoft SQL Server Platform](https://www.microsoft.com/en-us/learning/sql-training.aspx)
 -  [R for Machine Learning](https://www.edx.org/course/introduction-to-r-for-data-science-2)